This quick registration will help you navigate deeper into the realm of our website. Don’t worry; your details are safe with us.

 Berliner Unterwelten e.V.:

-If you wish to experience the history of Berlin from an unusual perspective, then this is the place for you!
+If you wish to experience the history of Berlin from an unusual perspective, then this is the best place to visit in Berlin!
 The Berlin Underworlds Association has constant tours of underground structures since 1999.
 They have put together several tours around the regional and mainline station, Gesundbrunnen, and also in other places of the city which run through mysterious and long-forgotten bunker and traffic facilities of Berlin Underground.
 Filming and photography are not permitted.
-It is mandatory to carry hoodies as it is cold inside, closed footwear and also equipments like flashlights.
+It is mandatory to carry hoodies as it is cold inside, closed footwear and also equipments like flashlights

 Located 50 kilometers away from the southern boundary of Berlin, the Tropical Island Resort is a theme park situated in the Cargo Lifter airship hangar known as Aerium, and is the biggest free-standing hall in the world.
 These islands have a capacity of 6,000 visitors a day and in the first year of its operation itself, it attracted 975,000 visitors.
 The islands are divided into many areas namely water slide tower, crazy golf course, African Jungle Lift, evening show area and internal accommodation area, with different admission fees.
 It also houses the biggest indoor rainforest in the world, many tropical plants, a beach, and a number of bars and restaurants.

 From a historical standpoint, The Brandenburg Gate is a beautiful neoclassical monument from 18th century constructed on the site of a former city gate.
-A pivotal landmark of the city, this gate was built by King Frederick Wilhelm II in 1791 and is considered not only as a symbol of the clamorous history of Europe and Germany, but also of European unity and peace.
+A pivotal landmark and one of the top tourist attractions of the city, this gate was built by King Frederick Wilhelm II in 1791 and is considered not only as a symbol of the clamorous history of Europe and Germany, but also of European unity and peace.

 Berlin Wall Memorial: